rusudanjojishvili/trump-vs-biden-page/README.md

 - **Navigation**: Use the navigation menu to switch between different sections.
 - **Interactive Charts:** Hover over the charts and graphs to get detailed information about the data points.

+### Why Tailwind CSS?

+This project uses [Tailwind CSS](https://tailwindcss.com/) for the following reasons:

+- **Utility-First Approach**: Tailwind's utility-first approach allows for rapid development by providing low-level utility classes that can be composed to build any design directly in your markup.
+- **Customization**: Tailwind is highly customizable, allowing you to create a unique design system without writing a single line of custom CSS.
+You can extend or configure the default theme to meet the specific needs of your project.
+- **Responsive Design**: Tailwind makes it easy to create responsive designs with its built-in responsive utilities.
+You can apply different styles for different screen sizes using intuitive and easy-to-remember class names.
+- **Performance**: By using Tailwind's purge option, you can remove unused CSS, resulting in a smaller final CSS bundle and faster load times.
+- **Developer Experience**: Tailwind provides a consistent and predictable way to apply styles, reducing the cognitive load on developers and increasing productivity.
+It also integrates seamlessly with tools like PostCSS and can be used in conjunction with other CSS frameworks if needed.

 ## Getting Started